 The Nightflyer, like Alien’s Nostromo, is a spaceship venturing far into deep space.
 Here, at least, the crew (a mix of telepaths, xenotechs and linguists) are intentionally searching for a mythical alien race, the Volcryn.

-As the ship journeys into the furthest reaches of the universe, the ‘Nightflyers’ become increasingly suspicious of their pilot, Royd Eris, who only interacts with them as a hologram).
-Paranoia reaches a peak when, one by one, the crew is targeted by a malevolent force.
+As the ship journeys into the farthest reaches of the universe, the ‘Nightflyers’ become increasingly suspicious of pilot Royd Eris, who only interacts with them as a hologram.
+Paranoia reaches a peak when a malevolent force begins targeting the crew.

 “I know everything that occurs on the Nightflyer,” Royd said.